Lorna Thorpe: Research and career

 Thorpe started her academic career at New York City Department of Health and Mental Hygiene, where she served as deputy commissioner on epidemiology.
 In this capacity she oversaw the growth of the epidemiology division, and invested in initiatives to better understand the needs of New York City residents.
-After nine years at the health department she moved to the CUNY Graduate School of Public Health & Health Policy where she was made chair of the Department of Epidemiology, and co-director of the NYU–CUNY Prevention Research Center, where she worked with the Centers for Disease Control and Prevention on reducing disparities in cardiovascular disease.
+After nine years at the health department she moved to the CUNY Graduate School of Public Health and Health Policy where she was made chair of the Department of Epidemiology, and co-director of the New York University–City University of New York Prevention Research Center, where she worked with the Centers for Disease Control and Prevention on reducing disparities in cardiovascular disease.

 Thorpe joined NYU Langone Health in 2016.
 She specializes in population health surveillance and the relationship between epidemiology and public policy.
 Her research has considered hypertension, environmental exposure and the impact of the September 11 attacks on public health.
 Her research showed that neighborhoods in the United States with easily accessible fast food outlets were linked to higher rates of Type 2 diabetes.